 Carey Mulligan delivers one of the best performances of 2020 in this role, and I suspect that we’ll see her nominated come award season here in a few months.
 Her performance paired with Fennell’s engrossing script packs a strong emotional punch – causing the viewer to be uncomfortable and anxious for the full run-time.
 The twists and turns here allow every side of Cassie to shine through – and Mulligan nails every one of them.

-At its core, Promising Young Woman is a rape revenge thriller that’s perfectly timed and incredibly creative.
+At its core, Promising Young Woman is a rape-revenge thriller that’s perfectly timed and incredibly creative – with an important conversation being brought to the forefront.
 Fennell’s script creates strong and engaging characters that fall into the storyline with ease.
 There is a fair amount of violence, but it’s done purposefully and with intention – weaving together this whole dark masterpiece, which by the way, is the directorial debut for Fennell.

 One last note here, the entire ensemble cast also delivers performances as fantastic as Mulligan – Bo Burnham, Alison Brie, Connie Britton, Adam Brody, Jennifer Coolidge, Laverne Cox, Max Greenfield, Christopher Mintz-Plasse, Chris Lowell, Sam Richardson, Molly Shannon, Clancy Brown.
 They all do an impressive job with each of their characters – however small or featured they may be.